 Figure 9.3 shows examples of this error metric in use.
-The approximation of the Euler spiral segment 1 on the left uses cubic Béziers each with an $E{sq}$ error of approximately 0.03, and on the right approximately 0.001 (relative to the total size of the figure being on the order of 1).
+Both approximations of the Euler spiral segment use a number of cubic Bézier curves, each with the approximately the same $E{\rm sq}$ error metric.
+Each segment on the left has an error of approximately 0.03, and each segment on the right approximately 0.001 (relative to the total size of the figure being about

+1).
 As can be seen, an error of 0.03 results in a somewhat distorted curve, while 0.001 is essentially indistinguishable from the original curve.
 This figure also provides evidence that converting to Bézier form by solving an optimization problem in terms of the $E{sq}$ metric gives good results, even for a relatively crude error threshold.